aiedu-courses/eda_and_dev_tools/datasets/README.md

 The dataset also includes operating system, browser, region, traffic type, visitor type as returning or new visitor, a Boolean value indicating whether the date of the visit is weekend, and month of the year.

-Link to the description of the original dataset: https://archive.ics.uci.edu/dataset/468/online+shoppers+purchasing+intention+dataset
+[Link](https://archive.ics.uci.edu/dataset/468/online+shoppers+purchasing+intention+dataset) to the description of the original dataset.